renato0307/learning-go/it7-cli-add-programming-uuid-cmd.md

 We are not going to use command generator included in Cobra as it will generate more stuff then we really need.

-Let's add the following content to the `cmd/programming/programming.go file`:
+Let's add the following content to the `cmd/programming/programming.go` file:

 ```go
 package programming